Two Pain Webinars

 Disclosures

-Primary Care Education Consortium adheres to the conflict-of-interest policy of the ACCME and the AMA.
+Primary Care Education Consortium adheres to the conflict-of-interest policy of the ACCME, JA, and the AMA.
 All individuals in a position to control the content disclose any relationships they may have with commercial companies whose products or services may be mentioned so that participants may evaluate the objectivity of the presentations.
 In addition, any discussion of off-label, experimental, or investigational use of drugs or devices will be disclosed by the faculty.
 Only participants who have no conflict of interest or who agree to an identified mitigation process prior to their participation were involved in this CME activity.

 Austin Ulrich, PharmD, editorial support, has no disclosures to report.